 MGMT833 - Strategies and Practices of Family-controlled Companies

-This course is designed for those persons who desire to understand the distinct strategies and practices of family-controlled companies and family wealth management.
-It will focus on shareholder decision making; financial and market driven options for long-run competitiveness, organizational structures and management team issues; strategic planning from a resource-based perspective; transition planning for the corporate entity, wealth, leadership and relationships; family dynamics and communication issues; and leadership empowerment.
-The course is intended for those who plan to consult or provide professional services to family-controlled companies and for those planning a career in their family firm.
+This course is designed for those persons who desire to understand the distinct strategies and practices of family-controlled companies and family wealth creation.
+It will focus on stakeholder decision making; financial and resource driven options for long-run competitiveness, organizational structures,management team issues; strategic planning from a resource-based perspective; transition planning for the corporate entity, family dynamics, communication issues; and leadership empowerment.
+The course is intended for those who plan to consult or provide professional services to family-controlled companies and for those planning a career in a family firm.

 Format: The class is structured around topical lectures with frequent utilization of case studies requiring active class participation, in-class case discussions, as well as on-site and off-site project work time, submission of several written case studies, and a term research project

 Prerequisites: Open to Wharton MBA and Penn graduate students